Substra/substra-documentation/docs/source/operations/orchestrator/deployment.rst

    | If you want more than one channels you can add more items in the list.

 Here you have created the most basic configuration required to have a running orchestrator that can support a Substra network.
-If you want you can jump directly to the section deploy or you can follow along the next sections to enhance the security of your orchestrator.
+If you want you can jump directly to the section :ref:`deploy-orchestrator` or you can follow along the next sections to enhance the security of your orchestrator.

 Setup TLS for the Orchestrator
 ------------------------------